microsoft/pyright/docs/comments.md

 Some behaviors of pyright can be controlled through the use of comments within the source file.

 ## Type Annotations
-Verisons of Python prior to 3.6 did not support type annotations for variables.
+Versions of Python prior to 3.6 did not support type annotations for variables.
 Pyright honors type annotations found within a comment at the end of the same line where a variable is assigned.

 ```
 offsets = [] # type: List[int]